Object2VR 4 Docs / Project Properties

 • Rows – Enter the number of rows the image series makes up.
 Rows are the number of image series taken around the object.
 For example, a single row movie consists of one row of images taken at a single level.
 A multi-row movie contains multiple series taken at different levels or angles.

-• States – Enter the number of view states or how many alternate states of the object occur.
+• View States – Enter the number of view states or how many alternate states of the object occur.
 For example, if an object is an item that is available in multiple colors, a view state could represent an optional color.

 • Update – This button will fill the Light Table with placeholders that represent the number of columns, rows and view states that have been added.

-See: Switching between View States
+View States

 Input